Master's program

 Moodle

 Depending on the architecture and complexity of a safety-related system or subsystem, the user has several options for calculating the various parameters.
-For the determination of failure rates one needs knowledge in the fields of probability theory, statistics, solving differential equations and series expansion.
+To determine failure rates, knowledge of probability theory, statistics, solving differential equations and series expansion is required.
 Reliability block diagrams or Markov models can be used to determine failure probabilities and MTTF values.
-Knowledge of integral and differential calculus or matrix calculus is required for this.
-In the absence of assured failure rates of the individual elements of a system from field tests, Monte Carlo simulation can be used to estimate the required parameters with appropriate confidence intervals.
+This requires knowledge of integral and differential calculus or matrix calculus.
+If there are no reliable failure rates for the individual elements of a system from field tests, Monte Carlo simulation can be used to estimate the required parameters with corresponding confidence intervals.

 - derive and apply mathematical procedures and methods according to international standards

-- explain and evaluate the functionality of safety-related systems
+- explain and assess the functionality of safety-related systems

 - derive, interpret and analyze different relevant safety parameters